grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 This alert fires when a specific Cortex route is experiencing an high latency.

 The alert message includes both the Cortex service and route experiencing the high latency.
-Establish if the alert is about the read or write path based on that.
+Establish if the alert is about the read or write path based on that (see [Cortex routes by path](#cortex-routes-by-path)).

 #### Write Latency